 - Type of Presentation: (Multiple Paper, Roundtable, Symposium, Research Session, or Emerging Scholars Series.)

 - Content of Presentation (no more than 1,500 words*, including methodology and literature review when appropriate) *References are not included in the 1,500 word limit.

 - Teacher Educator Standard(s) Addressed - Select the appropriate Teacher Educator Standard(s) that aligns with your submission: 1) Teaching; 2) Cultural Competence; 3) Scholarship; 4) Professional Development; 5) Program Development; 6) Collaboration; 7) Public Advocacy; 8) Teacher Education Profession; 9) Vision.
 See ATE Website (https://ate1.org/standards-for-teacher-educators) for more complete descriptions.

 - Objective(s) of the Presentation

 - Relevance or Implications of Topic

 - Participant Outcomes

-Reviewers may not review a proposal that does not follow this format.
+The committee may not review a proposal that does not follow this format.
 Proposals will be reviewed on the basis of how well each component of the abstract is addressed in the submission.

-Note: In order to submit your proposal, please create a cvent online portal account using the "Submit Proposals Here" icon below.
+Note: In order to submit your proposal, please create a new cvent online portal account using the "Submit Proposals Here" icon below.

 Please enter an email that will not block communication from a 3rd party online platform.